 First up, we attended talks on the Future Of Search, with Daniel Rowles discussing the essential need for real-time Social Listening when it comes to your SEO research of keywords.
 He also touched on how our typical keyword monitoring tools need to be slowly phased out as they’re not in real time.
 By the time you’ve seen that trending topic and keyword pop up, the moment is gone.

-We then moved on to an interesting talk from Saeley Johnson of Mindshare Fast on ‘The Rise Of Voice Search’, a topic that his been around for a few years at Brighton SEO but now feels more relevant than ever.
-We were provided with some staggering stats about the global use of Voice Search, with a staggering 69% of United States users using their Voice Search capabilities at least one a month.
-Surprisingly, Thailand are next in line on Voice Search usage, at 60%.
-Even more surprisingly, the UK are hugely lagging behind, with only 37% of us using Voice Search at least once a month.
+We then moved on to an interesting talk from Saeley Johnson of Mindshare Fast on ‘The Rise Of Voice Search’, a topic that has been around for a few years at Brighton SEO but now feels more relevant than ever.
+We were provided with some staggering stats about the global use of Voice Search, with a staggering 69% of United States users using their Voice Search capabilities at least once a month.
+Surprisingly, Thailand is next in line on Voice Search usage, at 60%.
+Even more surprisingly, the UK is hugely lagging behind, with only 37% of us using Voice Search at least once a month.
 Though we were prepared for the information that most users perform online searches using their Voice Search, the breakdown was even more impressive.

 We then explored the connection that people may feel to their Voice Search in both Saeley’s talk and further into Vikas Arora’s talk on the ‘Psychology of Search’.
 Saeley’s research showed us that the brain responds better to voice emotionally than a general text-based search and that this process, of talking and hearing a voice respond, is more natural to how we communicate in real life.
 We explored the themes users are exploring when using their voice search and intimacy was a big factor – 79% said: “if voice assistants could understand me properly and speak back to me as well as a human can, I’d use them every day”.